Pawan Kumar Bansal: Incident of corruption charges

 On 3 May 2013, the CBI arrested his nephew, Vijay Singla, after they caught an aide counting two bags of cash.
-After the scam came to light in May, the CBI interrogated Pawan Kumar Bansal, Congress MP from Chandigarh, for ten hours, but failed to find substantial evidence to nail him.
+After the scam came to light in May, the CBI interrogated Pawan Kumar Bansal, for ten hours, but failed to find substantial evidence to nail him.
 In his statement, Bansal denied having any knowledge of his nephew's activities.

 CBI does not have any tapped conversation which shows that former Railway Minister Pawan Kumar Bansal was involved in or had any knowledge of the Rs 10 crore cash for post bribery scandal, which prompted the agency not to make him an accused in the case, sources said here today.

 The CBI said that Mr Bansal will serve as prosecution witness.
 The judge has responded.
 "If the CBI has chosen to make Mr Bansal a witness, then at this juncture, there being no evidence against him, the court cannot pass any order or question him, except during the trial."